There are so many ways to classify students who live off-campus that it is near impossible to place them into a box.

 To be clear, I am not telling you to chase down a residential student who snags a donut anyway and then runs off as fast as they can.
 Really, if they need a donut that bad…

 This list of practices is not exhaustive by any means, but it does provide some tricks you can use to get started.
-If you have ideas you want to feedback on, or just to discuss what I’ve covered here, reach out on Twitter @FehrEric .
-I would love to chat any time.
+If you have other awesome ideas, let us know via Twitter @HelloPresence.